MaheshSQL/GenAI-Batch-Ingester/README.md

 This pattern provides a versatile framework that can be adapted to various scenarios, including the extension into vectorization and ingestion into vector stores, such as the Azure AI Search service.

-Current version support PDF file ingestion.
+Current version supports PDF file ingestion.

 ![](docs/images/architecture.png)